Special circumstances flood disaster

 Please use the Reimbursement application for damaged DM/euro banknote(s)/coin(s) to submit damaged money.
 Make sure that you provide precise details about the cause of damage and what has happened to missing parts of banknotes so as to avoid any time being wasted with unnecessary queries.
 Please also inform us of any possible health risks if you believe that the banknotes or coins may be contaminated.

 Ask your bank whether it is willing to forward the money to a branch of the Bundesbank, or take the money directly to a Bundesbank branch yourself.
-Please make sure that you submit the complete form (all four pages).
+Please make sure that you submit the complete form.
 The Bundesbank branch will return the final page to you as confirmation of receipt.
 Alternatively, you can also send the damaged money directly to the following address:

 Please note that the Deutsche Bundesbank cannot accept any liability for money lost on the way to us.
 Please ask your delivery service provider whether and how cash (especially coins) can be sent and how to correctly pack, declare and, if necessary, insure your cash.